ludocode/onramp/docs/virtual-machine.md

 The error stream is intended for displaying errors, warnings and other abnormal ouput to a user.

 The output and error streams are otherwise identical.
 If no distinction is required between them, the VM can use the same I/O handle for both.
 (It can also use the same handle for input.)

+### Devices

+The VM may interpret certain filenames as "devices".
+A device is a file with special behaviour.
+A program opens a device with `fopen` and closes it with `fclose`.
+It interacts with the device with the other file syscalls (e.g. `fread`, `fwrite`.)

+Support for devices is optional.
+The VM does not need to implement this and can ignore this section.

+Only one device is defined so far:

+- `/dev/urandom`: A device that provides high quality cryptographically secure random numbers.
+A call to `fread` on this device provides random bytes.
+The device must be opened read-only; `fwrite` is forbidden.